meteor-useraccounts/core/README.md

 It is **heavily** based on the awesome package [accounts-entry]() written by [Differential](http://differential.io/).

-...but, hopefully, it is more flexible and customizable other than very easily stylizable for many different front-end frameworks like [Twitter Bootstrap](http://getbootstrap.com/) (see [accounts-templates-bootstrap](https://atmospherejs.com/package/accounts-templates-bootstrap)), [Zurb Foundation](http://foundation.zurb.com/) (see [accounts-templates-foundation](https://atmospherejs.com/package/accounts-templates-foundation)), and others (coming soon...).
-This is because all the core logic, templates' helpers and events are contained inside `accounts-templates-core` which is automatically installed as soon as you add one of the styled packages with, e.g.:
+...but, hopefully, it is more flexible and customizable other than very easily stylizable for many different front-end frameworks.
+This is because all the core logic, templates' helpers and events are contained inside `accounts-templates-core` which is automatically installed as soon as you add one of the styled packages.

 Another interesting point is about the given possibility to customize the list of sign-up fields specifying for each one **validation rules enforced both client and server side**.